mvw/hackerrank/Functional Programming/Ad Hoc/Subset Sum/README.md

 As this problem was rated "easy", I expected this to be all, but I was wrong: With no additional thought, this will tackle only 6 of the 17 test cases.

-Next thing was to rerun the code reduced such that only I/O was performed (and wrong answers were given), to see if I/O was within the given 12s time frame.
+My next try was to re-run the code reduced such that only I/O was performed (and wrong answers were given), to see if I/O was within the given 12s time frame.
 It was.

 My next attempts assumed that maybe the large numbers might lead to even larger sums and thus too